Overview

 Years 2–4

-In year 4 you will undertake an honours-level, independent research project.
-Structured across two units of study, the project will give you an in-depth understanding on your thesis topic.
-It will demonstrate to potential employers your skills in planning and undertaking a complex body of work within deadlines.
+In your fourth year, you’ll complete an honours-level research project.
+This experience will not only give you an in-depth understanding of your minor thesis or project topic, it will also demonstrate to employers your ability to plan and complete a complex body of work within deadlines.

 Professional practice

-Professional practice can comprise a combination of real-world experiences.
-Examples include paid and voluntary work placements, university-based experience in industrial projects, attending extra-curricular technical lectures and workshops, and industry site visits in Australia and/or overseas.
+To graduate with a Bachelor of Engineering (Honours), you must complete 480 hours of engagement with professional engineering practice.
+This can comprise a combination of real-world experiences – such as paid and voluntary work placements, working on university-based industry projects, attending extra-curricular technical lectures and workshops, and industry site visits in Australia or overseas.

 What you'll learn